sarahfuchi/Data-Science/Advanced data science (NLP, computer vision, deep neural nets)/README.md

     def generator_loss(generated):
         return tf.keras.losses.BinaryCrossentropy(from_logits=True, reduction=tf.keras.losses.Reduction.NONE)(tf.ones_like(generated), generated)
 ```
-The goal is our original photo and the twice transformed photo to be similar to one another.
-Thus, we can calculate the cycle consistency loss be finding the average of their difference.
+The generator is trying to convince the discriminator that the generated image is real.
+A generator that produces only 1s as its discriminator output would be ideal.
+The loss is determined by comparing the generated image to a matrix of 1s to find the difference.
 ```
 with strategy.scope():
     def calc_cycle_loss(real_image, cycled_image, LAMBDA):